scottpetrovic/personal-blog/content/posts/2023-building-krita-from-source.md

 If we go back to and try to build Krita, it should say Harfbuzz is found.

-## Step 3.2 Building dependency - Meson
+## Step 3.2 Building dependency - Meson (optional)
 Meson is another build system.
-The package that comes with Ubuntu 20.04 is too old, so we need to get a newer one.
+The package that comes with Ubuntu 22.04 is too old, so we need to get a newer one.
 The version that we need as of this writing is 0.57.1.
 This will help build the MLT library.

 1. Download: https://github.com/mesonbuild/meson/releases/download/0.57.1/meson-0.57.1.tar.gz
 2. Unzip that in the downloads folder.
 Make a new folder right by the extracted folder called "build"